vlazzarini/vanilla/3.Sliders/README.md

 This function will be invoked in response to an on input action, detected on an HTML element (slider).
 It takes in a channel name and the value to set.
+Before it exists, the code also updates a HTML element that displays the slider value.

 HTML body
 -----